Oracle Licensing

 43. Multiplexing

-Hardware or software reduces the number of devices or users directly accessing Oracle software, but it does not reduce the Oracle license requirements.
+Hardware or software reduces the number of devices or users directly accessing Oracle software, but does not reduce the Oracle license requirements.

 44. License Audit